Na2l/esp-who/examples/esp32-s3-eye/README.md

 ### Step 1: Set wake-up word and command words

-This example presets two sets of wake-up words and command words in Chinese and English.
+This example presets wake-words and command-words in English.

-#### Chinese:

-If you use Chinese, you need to mute [Line49~Line60](./sdkconfig.defaults#L49) in `sdkconfig.defaults` by adding "#" in front, and delete the "#" in the front of [Line35~Line46](./sdkconfig.defaults#L35). *Chinese is set by defaults.
-So in defaults setting, nothing should be modified.*

-The Chinese wake-up word is "Hi, Lexin", and the command words include: "Ting Zhi Gong Zuo", "Jin Xian Shi", "Ren Lian Shi Bie", "Yi Dong Zhen Ce", "Tian Jia Ren Lian", "Shan Chu Ren Lian" and "Shi Bie Yi Xia".

-#### English:

-If you use English, you need to mute [Line35~Line46](./sdkconfig.defaults#L35) in `sdkconfig.defaults` by adding "#" in front, and delete the "#" in the front of [Line49~Line60](./sdkconfig.defaults#L49).

-The English wake-up word is "Hi, ESP", and the command words include: "Stop Working", "Display Only", "Face Recognition", "Motion Detection", "Enter Face", "Delete Face" and "Recognize Face".
+The English wake-word is "Hi, ESP", and the command words include: "Stop Working", "Display Only", "Face Recognition", "Motion Detection", "Enter Face", "Delete Face" and "Recognize Face".

 > Of course, you can also choose other wake-up words and command words in menuconfig.